WHY FITNESS MOTIVATION FADES: HOW TRACKING YOUR TRAINING KEEPS YOU SHOWING UP (AND ACTUALLY SEE PROGRESS)

 The Problem: Not Tracking Impacts Motivation

-Let’s say you had a long day at work, and you barely made it to the gym.
+Let’s say you just finished a long day, maybe a late meeting downtown or a full afternoon running errands around South Lakeland and you barely made it to the gym.
 The last thing on your mind is logging your workout.
 You’re just thinking about going home and forgetting about the day.
 We understand; we’ve all been there.

 But ignoring your data is the fastest way to hit a plateau.